qualys-marketing/www.qualys.com/README.md

 ### Migration plan
 1. Migrate all 16 layouts manually.
+[DONE]
+2. Migrate all redirects.
+[DONE]
+3. Migrate all custom headers.
+[DONE]
+4. Migrate all favicons.
+[DONE]
+5. Migrate robots.txt.
+[DONE]
+6. Migrate sitemap.
-2. Migrate all 351 partials and all 1659 pages programmatically using migration script: [recursive-replace.js](https://github.com/javanigus/qualys/blob/main/utils/recursive-replace.js).
+7. Migrate all 351 partials and all 1659 pages programmatically using migration script.
+[IN PROGRESS] (https://github.com/javanigus/qualys/blob/main/utils/recursive-replace.js).
-3. Migrate some code that the automation script could not migrate.
+8. Migrate some code that the automation script could not migrate.
-4. Rename all data.js files to 11tydata.js
+9. Rename all data.js files to 11tydata.js
-5. Migrate all 73 data.js files manually.
+10. Migrate all 73 data.js files manually.
-6. Migrate all redirects.
+11. Migrate search functionality.

 ### Help
 Confused?
 Try diffing similar pages that have already been migrated, e.g. company.hbs to company.njk.